Exercise in Metaphor

 But all’s forgotten now of what your fragrance tells;

-how once you were the herb of bygone alchemists
+how once you were the herb of fussing alchemists

-Your arms were crowns in countless high endeavors.
+Your arms were crowns in countless lost endeavors.

 Even crushed in death your juniper lingers.

 Tonight the front freights down with frozen fingers.